synpixel/lumiere/docs/api/useBullet.md

 ```

 ::: warning
-useBullet will throw if `bulletActor` was not created by a `Factory`.
+useBullet will throw if `bulletActor` was not created by a `Source`.
 :::